equinor/radix-public-site/public-site/docs/src/start/config-your-app/index.md

 A breakdown of the configuration above:

 - Our application is called `myapp`
-- There are two environments, `dev` and `prod`, and only one component, `main`
+- There are two environments, `dev` and `prod`, and only one component, `frontend`
 - Commits to the `master` branch will trigger a build and deployment of the application to the `dev` environment.
 We can use this behavior to build a [workflow](../workflows/)
-- Radix will look for the `Dockerfile` for the `main` component in the root directory of the repository
+- Radix will look for the `Dockerfile` for the `frontend` component in the root directory of the repository
-- Once `main` is built, it will be exposed on the internet on port 80 on each environment it is deployed to (in `dev`, for instance, it will have a domain name like `main-myapp-dev.CLUSTER_NAME.radix.equinor.com`)
+- Once `frontend` is built, it will be exposed on the internet on port 8080 on each environment it is deployed to (in `dev`, for instance, it will have a domain name like `main-myapp-dev.playground.radix.equinor.com` (on the Playground cluster) or `main-myapp-dev.radix.equinor.com` (on the Platform cluster))

 The full syntax of `radixconfig.yaml` is explained in [Radix Config reference](../../references/reference-radix-config/).